 As mentioned in this report, the plans of action of many provincial directorates include little more than the list of projects approved by, and whose implementation is responsibility of, central ministries.
 When asked about their role in such projects, provincial directors mention mobilization, awareness creation, being part of the process, etc, without convincingly demonstrating that they have a crucial role to play, and that such projects would not be developed and implemented in their current form if provincial directorates had not "participated in the process".
-Not one example was mentioned, in such interviews with provincial directors, of a project that had been changed or improved in any significant way through dialogue with provincial directorates.46 There was not one provincial directorate with respect to central projects.
-One of the provincial directors emphasised that, in his view, ministries are policy makers and provincial directorates implement such policies, but
+Not one example was mentioned, in such interviews with provincial directors, of a project that had been changed or improved in any significant way through dialogue with provincial directorates.
+Here was not one provincial director that had a clear idea of the detailed tasks and responsibilities of his provincial directorate with respect to central projects.
+One of the provincial directors emphasised that, in his view, ministries are policy makers and provincial directorates implement such policies, but he could not say how implementation would be done at local level if they have no control over decisions, negotiations, strategic management and resources.47